Annual Rx checkup

 Thankfully, seniors have options when it comes to choosing a plan to enhance their Original Medicare coverage and to reduce their financial risk.
 Many seniors choose Medicare Supplement plans, while others choose Medicare Advantage plans…and you might be stuck wondering which is best for you.

-Medicare Advantage plans are sometimes called MA plans.
+Medicare Advantage plans are sometimes called MA or MAPD plans.
 Medicare Supplements are also known as MediGap plans because they fill in the gaps in coverage left by Original Medicare only.
 It is recommend you enroll in a MediGap or an MA plan as soon as you are first eligible (also known as your Initial Election Period), which may begin as early as 6 months before the month you turn 65.
 Delaying enrollment could result in penalties and higher costs.

 Both Medicare Supplement plans and Medicare Advantage plans: